swtan346/tp/docs/UserGuide.md

 Format: `find n\NAME OR find ic\IC_NUMBER`

-* Exactly one of the optional fields must be provided
 * The search is case-insensitive. e.g. `hans` will match `Hans`
 * The order of the keywords does not matter. e.g. `Hans Bo` will match `Bo Hans`
 * Only full words will be matched e.g. `Han` will not match `Hans`